-Both day and weekend courses are available at Homeacres garden in Somerset.
+Both day and weekend courses are available at Homeacres garden in Somerset, through our no dig partnership.
 If you have dietary requirements, please say this when booking.

 - To book a course, scroll down and click on a date you want, to bring up a new page with “Add to basket” tab for payment by card.
-Or if you prefer, post me a cheque.
+Or if you prefer, post us a cheque.

 Ideas for accommodation are at bottom of this page

 10.30am to 4pm, £135 until 7th April then £145, includes refreshments and Steph’s amazing lunch.